 Pay & Benefits

-Surge Capacity Force volunteers continue to be paid by their home Department/Agency while they are deployed in support of FEMA.
-FEMA will reimburse your Department/Agency for all eligible travel and overtime.
+Surge Capacity Force members continue to be paid by their home Department/Agency while they are deployed in support of FEMA.
+FEMA will reimburse your component/Agency for all eligible travel and overtime.
 As a federal employee, both your health care coverage and worker’s compensation will remain with you during deployment; however, if you have a state-managed plan, you may want to check their policy on providers out of state/out of network